-Protesters break windows, clash with police in downtown Seattle
+Seattle protesters break windows, clash with police in rallies sparked by death of George Floyd

 Two other protests are planned Saturday in Seattle.

-One protest, organized by a group called Justice For George Floyd, will be held at noon Saturday at the Seattle Police Department headquarters at 610 Fifth Ave., according to the group’s Facebook page.
+The first, organized by a group called Justice For George Floyd, will be held at noon at the Seattle Police Department headquarters at 610 Fifth Ave., according to the group’s Facebook page.

 Information from The Associated Press is included in this story.